Estadio de Riazor

 The expansion plans call for the pitch to be lowered and the upper rows of stands to be extended, gaining a uniform height around the perimeter.
 The facility will also receive a new roof and façade.
 The expanded stands will be divided into three tiers (compared to the current two tiers).
 The capacity of the facility was to increase from approximately 32,500 to 45,055 spectators.

 In February 2023, plans for the capacity after the expansion were slightly increased to 48,000 spectators.
-According to estimates, the Estadio de Riazor redevelopment will cost €62.5 million.
+According to estimates, the Estadio de Riazor redevelopment will cost €90 million.
 The cost is to be covered by the city's budget, the Autonomous Community of Galicia, as well as through private investors.
-According to plans, construction work could start in June 2024, with the facility expected to be ready after two years, in June 2026 (full completion in January 2027).
+According to plans, construction work could begin in September 2025.
+The facility should be ready after three years, in September 2028.

 The planned expansion of the stadium is expected to allow it to join the bid to host the World Cup, which seems to have a real chance of success.
 Estadio de Riazor has already had the opportunity to host World Cup matches once before, in 1982 - at which time it hosted three group stage matches.
 The modernisation should also benefit the club Deportivo La Coruña, as well as making the arena more attractive for concerts, festivals and other cultural events.